-Blocks: Consider expanding the development site to include the carriageway of Felixstowe Road and other adjacent land to add flexibility to the site's developable area and establish the potential for creating a block adjacent to the railway.
+Consider re-establishing a continuous route, with active frontages and public realm, across the site from Sydney Road and Rushdene Road, under the flyover to Felixstowe Road and the railway station; in addition, a route can be created at ground level, again with an active frontage, which runs alongside the Harrow Manorway flyover.
+These routes can then allow for the expansion of the site to include the carriageway of Felixstowe Road and other adjacent land to add flexibility to the site's developable area and establish the potential for creating a block adjacent to the railway.